Things you should know about Disc Replacement Surgery:

 Spinal deformities should not be allowed to progress.
 A curvature of the spine or a slip of one vertebra relative to another that progresses in adulthood is most likely going to keep progressing!
 Early treatment will be less difficult and more successful than surgical reconstruction when the problem is severe.

 Nerve compression or spinal cord compression may be observed by your doctor for a while, but if symptoms of arm or leg pain are severe and persistent, or if any symptoms of spinal cord compression develop, there is no role for continued physical therapy or pain management.
-Spinal cord or nerve injury may become permanent, and surgery then - as a “last option” - may not do much good.
+Spinal cord or nerve damage may become permanent, and surgery then - as a “last option” - may not do much good.

 Finally, there are some options available to patients with neck and back pain that just didn’t exist 20 years ago.
 Disc replacement, or disc arthroplasty surgeries lead to fewer re-operations and complications than traditional fusion procedures, and they protect the adjacent levels from degeneration often seen after fusion.
 However: total disc replacement operations PRESERVE MOTION, meaning that earlier surgery, while the spine is still mobile, is crucial.
 Waiting until the “last option” may mean there’s no motion left to preserve.